orchi-ia/AgoraDB/README.md

 Please run `agora.sql` first, `general.sql` second and `scenario.sql` last to experience the full database journey.

+The contents of each file is explained in their corresponding sections below.

 ## Agora

 The setup of our database.